nicksellen/projects/baseNode_docConst.md

 # The Constitution

 ## 1. Preamble
-`NAME` is an open-entry, common-space.
-It is governed in three layers—
+`NAME` is governed in three layers—
 1. The Constitutional layer prescribes _who decides what should happen and how_.
-It includes the core agreements such as purposes, roles and procedures which support and supercede agreements in the other layers.
-It is documented in the Constitution (this document.)
+It includes the core agreements such as purposes, roles and procedures which support and supersede agreements in the other layers.
+It is documented in [the Constitution](https://github.com/DougInAMug/projects/blob/master/baseNode_docConst.md) (this document.)
 2. The Collective layer prescribes _what should happen_.
-It includes agreements such as policies, schedules and best-practices which support and supercede agreements in the Operational layer.
-It is documented in the [Collective Choices](https://github.com/DougInAMug/projects/blob/master/baseNode_docColl.md).
+It includes agreements such as policies, schedules and best-practices which support and supersede agreements in the Operational layer.
+It is documented in [the Collective Choices](https://github.com/DougInAMug/projects/blob/master/baseNode_docColl.md).
 3. The Operational layer describes _what actually happens_.
 This includes things such as norms, working-group agreements and spontaneous activity.
 It is not centrally documented.

 ## 2. Purposes
 1. To provide public goods and services to the local community.
 1. To provide and federate public and common-pool resources.
-1. To develop and distribute of open-source software.
+1. To develop and distribute open-source software.
 1. To generally decouple existence from preference.
 1. To generally have a jolly good time.